LT Theme Compatibility and Post-Update Troubleshooting

 3. Hard refresh the browser.

-4. Test again before changing WordPress core.
+4. Re-test before changing WordPress core.

-• a frontend-only plugin regression
+• A frontend-only plugin regression.

-• a theme or plugin interaction specific to that block or page
+• A theme or plugin interaction specific to that block or page.

-When rollback is actually appropriate
+Deciding when a rollback is actually appropriate

-• your LT theme is on an older Anima version and cannot be updated yet
+• Your LT theme is on an older Anima version and cannot be updated yet.

-• a confirmed regression affects your current setup and no patched version is available yet
+• A confirmed regression affects your current setup and no patched version is available yet.

-• support explicitly confirms that your exact installed combination needs a temporary rollback
+• Support explicitly confirms that your exact installed combination needs a temporary rollback.

-If rollback is necessary, change as little as possible and only after noting your current versions.
+When a rollback is necessary, change as little as possible and only after noting your current versions.

 1. Back up the website.